danielbodnar/awesome-stars/README.md

 ## data-analysis

+- [capitalone/DataProfiler](https://github.com/capitalone/DataProfiler) - What's in your data?
+Extract schema, statistics and entities from datasets
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
 - [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - Chat with your data (CSV, pandas, polars, etc).
 PandasAI makes data analysis conversational
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.